Multicultural counseling

 Multicultural counseling is a type of counseling where the therapist addresses the struggles of a client whose race, gender, socioeconomic background, religion, or any other part of their identity doesn't fit in with the majority.
-Minorities have a history of dealing with racism and oppression, and in this lens, a counselor that doesn't take that information into account isn't able to effectively counsel.
-In the therapy session, the sociocultural environment of the individual and issues of power and privilege are given attention.
-This is a strengths based approach; counselors focus on positive change in both the process and the outcome.
+In multicultural therapy sessions, the sociocultural environment of the client, as well as issues of power and privilege, are given attention.
+This is a strengths-based approach; counselors focus on positive change in both the process and the outcome.

 History

 The 1950s is known to be the beginning of the multicultural counseling movement.
 During this time, this type of counseling was primarily used help assimilate minorities into the majority, but by the 1960s, counselors were told to not impose their beliefs onto their clients.
 When the Civil Rights Act was enacted, that helped bring light to the idea that cultural difference should be appreciated, and not assimilated into the majority.

 In the 1970s, a language shift occurred and the counseling was called 'multicultural' or 'cross-cultural' instead of minority counseling.
 The 1980s and 1990s saw a lot of new studies and research on the importance of multicultural counseling and there was a new call to action for the field to be more aware of cultural issues that minorities face.